Molajo/IoC/README.md

     protected $iocc;
 ```

-Instantiate the IoCC object within the
- [bootstrapping](http://en.wikipedia.org/wiki/Bootstrapping) process.
-Normally, this would be
- in the [Front Controller](http://www.martinfowler.com/eaaCatalog/frontController.html) Initialisation method.

 ```php
     $class = 'Molajo\\IoC\\Container';
     $this->iocc  = new $class();

 ```

-##### Get Service Method
+### getService Method

-Next, include a getService Front Controller method to request services of the IoCC, passing back results.
+The **getService** method is added to the Front Controller as a way to request services of the IoCC.
+When the IoCC has completed processing, the instance is passed back.

 ```php